julianasantimaria/ProjectsTerraform/README.md

 The advantage of increasing resources in this way is the guarantee of CI/CD control, cost control and greater control of all allocated resources, creating ease and agility in the process.

-Lab2 and Lab3 - These are tool allocation projects in AWS using terraform; <br/>
+Lab2 and Lab3 - These are tool allocation projects in AWS using terraform;
+<br/><br/>
-Lab4 - Development and implementation of a cloud infrastructure solution using Terraform to host a Data Science (Machine Learning) application on AWS;<br/>
+Lab4 - Development and implementation of a cloud infrastructure solution using Terraform to host a Data Science (Machine Learning) application on AWS;
+<br/><br/>
 Lab5 - I created an entire structure integrating S3 tools, with the var.tf file, ECS Elastic, Load Balance, cloudWatch, configurations and creation of VPC and Subnets.
-In the end generating an HTML page, on AWS;<br/>
+In the end generating an HTML page, on AWS;
-Project1 - In this project, an EMR was allocated, with Apache Flink application on Hadoop with 3 clusters, for distributed clustering, IAM configuration and Security Groups.
-Cluster logs will be stored in S3 on AWS.<br/>
-Project2 - In this project,       in S3 on AWS.<br/>
+<br/><br/>
+Project1 - Tools and Languages: AWS EMR, Apache Flink, Terraform - AWS.
+Project Functions: Automation of scalable infrastructure for batch and streaming data pipelines with low latency.
+Objective: Develop a robust solution for data processing, leveraging AWS EMR and Apache Flink, with IaC provisioning automated via Terraform.
+<br/><br/>
+Project2 - Tools and Languages: Terraform, AWS (EMR), Azure, PySpark, Apache Spark - AWS.
+Project Functions: Automated deployment of a scalable cluster for distributed Machine Learning, Big Data model training, and resource optimization through distributed processing.
+Objective: Train large-scale ML models using PySpark on EMR, ensuring efficient analysis of petabyte-scale data with advanced Data Science practices.
+All integration and result generation are automated in Terraform.
+<br/><br/>

 ## Infrastructure as Code (IaC)